A Fisher-Rao gradient flow for entropy-regularised Markov decision processes in Polish spaces: Problem formulation and statements of main results

 Equation \eqref{eq:birth-death_bandit} has a unique solution in $C^1(\mathbb{R}_+; \clP(A))$ and is given by $\pi_t(da)=\frac{\exp(Z_t(a))\mu(da)}{\int_A \exp(Z_t(a))\mu(da)}$, where $Z\in C^1(\mathbb{R}_+; B_b(A))$ satisfies $Z_0=0$ and $\partial_t Z_t =- c $ for all $t>0$.
 Since $c=-1_{\{a_0\}}$, for all $t>0$, $Z_t = t 1_{\{a_0\}}$ and

 Hence, $\lim_{t\to \infty} V^{\pi_t}=V^*$ if and only if $\mu(\{a_0\})>0$, which is equivalent to the condition that $\pi^* $ is absolutely continuous with respect to $\mu$. \end{example}

-Example \ref{example:bandit} shows that in the unregularised setting, without imposing additional regularity conditions on the cost functions, ensuring the convergence of \eqref{eq:FR_unregularised} requires understanding the exact support of $\pi^*$ and initialising \eqref{eq:FR_unregularised} with positive masses assigned to it.
-However, it is typically infeasible to know the precise support of $\pi^*$ a priori for unregularised MDPs with continuous state and action spaces.
+Example \ref{example:bandit} shows that in the unregularised setting, without imposing additional regularity conditions on the cost functions, ensuring the convergence of \eqref{eq:FR_unregularised} requires initialising \eqref{eq:FR_unregularised} with positive masses assigned to the exact support of $\pi^*$, which is required to guarantee persistent exploration along the flow (see Remark~\ref{rmk:KL_role}).
+This is not an issue if the action space has finite cardinality, as one can initialise the flow with the uniform distribution, which dominates all probability measures supported on the action space.
+However, for continuous action spaces, this necessitates knowing the precise support of $\pi^*$ a priori, which is typically infeasible for unregularised MDPs.
 In contrast, for regularised MDPs, the support of the optimal policy $\pi^*_\tau$ is determined by the reference measure specified in the KL divergence, providing more manageable conditions for the convergence of gradient flows.